Handle unexpected and unusual interview questions with help from our career expert.

 Step three: Be honest.
 For example, if dressing up in costume isn't your thing, you don't have to pretend to love it.
 Stay in the conversation by talking about a costume you helped create for someone else, your favorite costume as a child, or perhaps a cool costume you saw online.
 “This will give your interviewer a sense of what it's like working and interacting with you on a regular basis,” shares Augustine.

-Step four: Finally, keep your composure.
-Remember that the hiring manager knows you couldn't possibly have a prepared answer to the quirky, unusual interview question.
+Finally, keep your composure.
+Remember that the hiring manager knows you couldn't possibly have a prepared answer to funny interview questions.
 So, stay in the conversation.
 Look for a link between the job and the question being asked — but don't get frustrated if you can't see one.
 As long as you can demonstrate your thinking, creativity, and willingness to solve an unexpected puzzle, you will come through with flying colors!

 Looking for that extra edge to prepare for interview questions, quirky or not?
 Our TopInterview coaches can help you make the most out of your next job interview.